DanielFGray/bloggings/vimrc-guide.md

 This article is for those who've been using Vim for a little while and have started to grasp modal editing and the powers of Vim, and now want to start customizing it.
 If you're completely new to Vim, I have another post describing some of the basic of learning Vim [here](/computers/vim-guide) but there are dozens of them on the internet, and Vim ships with `vimtutor` as well which is a great place to start.

-If you already have someone else's `vimrc` or are using a distribution like *Janus* or *spf13* then I suggest you delete it.
-You likely have no idea what it does and it means nothing to you.
-I'm not going to explain how to use someone else's config, I'm going to attempt to walk you through the process of creating your own, which is much more rewarding, although do keep in my mind I'm really only going to give you my own opinions on the process and attempt to save you from some of the boring legwork of testing things out (which admittedly can also be a rewarding process).
+I'm going to try to walk you through the process of creating your own configuration, by giving you my biased opinions in attempt to save you from some of the boring bits of testing things out (which admittedly can also be a rewarding process).

-As this is not an introduction to writing VimScript, and targeted at beginners, a lot of this is suggesting plugins.
-Some people don't like plugins, and want to write their own VimScript to do similar things as existing plugins, or just want to use vanilla Vim.
-I'm not exactly keen on Vim's defaults (and I imagine neither are you if you're reading this), and I'm not a fan of reinventing the wheel, so I have no problem with using other people's plugins.
-If you're the type to worry about how many plugins you're using you might as well stop reading now, but keep in mind I currently use over 100 plugins and have yet to be bothered by any significant performance penalties on my modest laptop.

 This is written under the assumption you're running a Linux distro, but much of this will work on Mac, and some of it on Windows too.
 Your mileage may vary.